-For students who were or are dependents, eligibility will be based on the income of their parents.
+For students who were or are dependents, eligibility will be based on their parents’ income.
 Individual borrowers are eligible for the relief if their adjusted gross income in 2020 or 2021 was less than $125,000.
 Married couples and heads of households must make less than $250,000 to qualify.
-If you meet the income requirements, your son should be eligible for forgiveness but the Department of Education recommends reaching out to your loan servicer to verify.
+If you meet the income requirements, your son should be eligible for forgiveness, but the Department of Education recommends contacting your loan servicer to verify.
 Anticipate long hold times as loan servicers are dealing with a high volume of calls at this time.

 What legal challenges are affecting the student loan forgiveness plan?

 A federal appeals court temporarily blocked the student debt relief plan in October to allow a lawsuit from six GOP-led states to play out in court.
 Additionally, a federal judge in Texas struck down the plan on Nov.
 10 and ruled it “unconstitutional.”
 The Department of Justice immediately appealed the decision to the 5th US Circuit Court of Appeals, likely delaying the plan even further.
 The administration isn’t allowed to cancel any federal student loan debt until both courts come to a decision.

 For the debt relief application, it asks for a Social Security number.
 Should parents put in their SSN or should it be the dependent child’s SSN for which the loan was used?

 If a parent takes out federal student loans for their child (i.e. Parent PLUS loans), those loans are technically under the parent’s name.
 The parent — not the child — will be responsible for repaying the loans.
 Therefore, the parent should put their SSN on the application.